robinsmith-source/sdi/docs/chapters/server-initialization.md

 - A Hetzner Cloud account
 - A Hetzner Cloud API Token
 - Terraform installed on your local machine
-- An SSH key pair with the public key added to your Hetzner Cloud project

 ## 1. Using Bash Init Scripts for Server Initialization

-A straightforward approach to server initialization involves providing a Bash script that executes during the server's first boot.
+A straightforward approach to server initialization involves providing a `Bash` script that executes during the server's first boot.

-This example demonstrates passing a Bash script via Terraform to update the server's packages:
+This example demonstrates passing a `Bash` script via Terraform to update the server's packages:

 ::: code-group